Joint Active and Passive Beamforming for Energy-Efficient STARS with Quantization and Element Selection in ISAC Systems: Numerical Results

 \subsection{Impact of Quantization}

-Fig.~\ref{fig:boxplot_ab} presents the EE performance of the coupled STARS under varying quantization levels of $x^{co}\in [2, 15]$.
+Fig.~\ref{fig:boxplot_ab} presents the EE performance of the coupled STARS under varying quantization levels of $x^{co}\in [2, 15]$ bits.
 Note that the case with $x^{co}=1$ is excluded as $L^{co} = 2^{1-1}=1$ yields zero amplitudes and zero EE.
+The case of $x^{co}=15$ provides around $2^{15}=32,768$ discrete regions, which asymptotically approaches the continuous case.
 The EE performance with all possible combinations of factors are evaluated in a box plot in Fig. \ref{fig:boxplot_a}.
-It can be observed that the case of $x^{co}=3$ achieves the highest EE of $0.344$ bit/Hz/J, which strikes a compelling tradeoff between the rate and STARS power consumption with a moderated quantization levels.
-For fewer quantization bits of $x^{co}=2$, it has insufficient configuration resolution, which potentially leads to a lower rate even with the lowest power consumption.
+It can be observed that the case of $x^{co}=3$ achieves the highest EE of $0.344$ bit/Hz/J, which strikes a compelling tradeoff between the rate and STARS power consumption with a moderate quantization level.
+For fewer quantization bits of $x^{co}=2$, it has an insufficient configuration resolution, which potentially leads to a lower rate even with the lowest power consumption.
 However, the cases beyond $x^{co}=3$ will increase not only the rate but also the power consumption of STARS.
 However, most of solutions under such high-resolution or near-continuous configurations are comparatively lower than those in low-resolution with $x^{co}\leq 4$.
-Fig.~ \ref{fig:boxplot_b} illustrates the average bit allocation ratios between amplitudes $\beta$ and phase-shifts $\phi$ under various quantization levels.
+Fig.~\ref{fig:boxplot_b} illustrates the average bit allocation ratios between amplitudes $\beta$ and phase-shifts $\phi$ under various quantization levels.
 The case of $x^{co}=3$ with the highest EE highlights a balanced allocation between $\beta$ and $\phi$, indicating their equal importance at moderate quantization levels.
-In contrast, other cases exhibit imbalanced allocations, typically assigning more bits to $\beta$ and fewer to $\phi$.
+In contrast, other cases exhibit imbalanced allocations, typically assigning more bits to $\beta$ and fewer bits to $\phi$.
 This trend arises because higher amplitude resolution enables finer power control for rate enhancement, whereas low-resolution phase quantization is often sufficient to steer the beam effectively.
 For instance, $x^{co} \geq 11$ provides 1-bit phase-shift using $\{0, \pi\}$.
 Such coarse phase quantization might yield near-optimal EE compared to that of continuous amplitude configurations.
 To summarize, a balanced and moderate quantization level for amplitude and phase-shift is crucial for high EE performance.